 The Tarot: A Strange and Wondrous Thing

-This 388-page wire-bound book is the ideal gift for anyone who has searched in vain for a book about the old common Tarots of Europe.
-Many exist, but few have been translated into English.
-With this book, Tarot de Marseille enthusiasts will finally learn to read the non-scenic pips of the many historic reproduction decks now available.
-Tarot philosophy, symbolism, color, spreads and spread analysis are discussed.
+This 388-page wire-bound book is the one Tarot lovers have searched in vain for— an in-depth book about the old common Tarots of Europe.
+Tarot de Marseille enthusiasts will not only learn to read the non-scenic pips of historic reproduction decks, they will also learn much more.
+Tarot philosophy, symbolism, color, spreads, and spread analysis are discussed.
 There are charts, graphs and illustrations, and book and deck reviews.
 (Color throughout) See BOOKS on this website to read 7 pages of excerpts. $74.00 + Shipping.

 Tarot Madenié 1709 by Yves Reynaud (2nd Edition, 2016) A high quality TdM, oldest surviving of the Type II category.
 Colors are adjusted slightly lighter, brightening the mood and making its detailed linework more visible.
 Lovely satin finish. tarot-de-marseille-heritage.com